opensearch-project/documentation-website/_clients/data-prepper/data-prepper-reference.md

 ### date

-Adds a default timestamp to the event or parses timestamp fields, and converts it to ISO 8601 format which can be used as event timestamp.
+Adds a default timestamp to the event or parses timestamp fields, and converts it to ISO 8601 format, which can be used as event timestamp.

 Option | Required | Type | Description
 :--- | :--- | :--- | :---